 Although they need little grooming, Rottweilers are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Rottweilers are prone to include joint problems such as hip and elbow dysplasia; heart conditions such as aortic stenosis; and eye conditions such as entropion and cataracts.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Rottie inherits more than just a love of his family, you’re covered.